roblevintennis/guest-posts/articles/the-little-button-that-could.md

     │   └── package.json
     └── package.json

-So we've only created the CSS package at this point as we'll be generating our framework implementations with tools like `vite` which will generate a `package.json` and project directory for you.
+So we've only created the CSS package workspace at this point as we'll be generating our framework implementations with tools like `vite` which will generate a `package.json` and project directory for you.
 We will have to remember that the name we choose for these generated projects must match the name we’ve specified in the `package.json` for our `workspaces` earlier to work.

 HTML & CSS